 My name is Michael Gorman.
 I grew up in the Chicago suburbs, Connecticut, and New Hampshire, and went to college at Illinois Wesleyan.
 After falling in love with the Bloomington/Normal community and graduating in 2010, I decided to stay in central Illinois.
-I did some freelance web development work for about a year before going to work at Illinois Wesleyan full-time in 2011.
+I did some freelance web development work for about a year before going to work at Illinois Wesleyan full-time in 2011, and I stayed there until 2019.
 Over time, I started getting more involved in the community:

 - In 2012, I cofounded a bicycle advocacy organization, Bike BloNo.
 Through this organization, we promote the bicycle for everyday transportation in the Bloomington/Normal community.
 I’ve served as the Treasurer since we opened our first bank account in 2013, and when we formed a Public Policy and Infrastructure team in 2015, I signed on as co-chair of that group with Mike McCurdy.
 My passion is on working with public officials to shape the development of bike-friendly policies (for example, I helped shepherd the adoption of Complete Streets policies in Bloomington and Normal in the summer of 2015) and guiding infrastructure plans, such as new bike lanes, bike racks, and the like to make sure they’ll be safe, useful, and beloved by the community.

 - From June 2014 to April 2015, I worked with local attorney Amelia Buragas to help get her elected to the Bloomington City Council, serving as an advisor and campaign treasurer.
 In addition to managing the books and providing strategic advice on a near-daily basis, I also designed some campaign literature and graphics.